sambeevors/tailwindcss-neumorphism/README.md

 ### Variants

 The default variants for neumorphism utilities are `responsive`, `hover` and `focus`.
-These can configured [like any other tailwind utility](https://tailwindcss.com/docs/configuring-variants/).
+These can be configured [like any other tailwind utility](https://tailwindcss.com/docs/configuring-variants/).

 ```js
 module.exports = {